bratta/fikus/README.md

     bundle install
     padrino rake seed

-That will prompt you to enter an email/password for your admin user.
+That will create a default admin user for you.
+Take the given info, login via the admin URL at /admin and make sure you change your account info!

 Do it do it do it!

 Next, boot it up: